LennartH/advent-of-code/2024/README.md

 - In general DB engines are quite good at doing things "broad".
-Like doing the same thing to a lot of stuff and as long as it's not too complicated and you don't have to collect and unnest lists all the time it doesn't matter that much if a lot of records are created along the way (although space requirements are probably a lot higher)
+Like doing the same thing to a lot of stuff and as long as it's not too complicated and you don't have to collect and unnest lists all the time it doesn't matter that much if a lot of records are created along the way (although space requirements are probably a lot higher compared to other languages)
   - For example [generating the random numbers](https://github.com/LennartH/advent-of-code/blob/f448e1166d9805e763a45414f0561e26788472c0/2024/day-22_monkey-market/solution.sql#L27-L56) for _day 22_ creates ~4 million (~200 MiB) records in ~0.4 seconds and [simulating the robot movements](https://github.com/LennartH/advent-of-code/blob/f448e1166d9805e763a45414f0561e26788472c0/2024/day-14_restroom-redoubt/solution.sql#L47-L77)
   for _day 14_ results in ~5 million records (~300 MiB) in ~2 seconds